Punishment vs. Logical Consequences

 Teachers often ask, “How are logical consequences any different from punishment?”
-It is a critical question because there are some basic and important diffrences between the two—differences that must be understood in order to use logical consequences well.
-Take the following example:
+It is a critical question because there are some basic and important differences between the two—differences that must be understood in order to use logical consequences well.

 What might be going on for Jacob?
 He might be thinking, “I wasn’t even running.
 The teacher doesn’t know what she’s talking about.
 She’s always picking on me.
 Now everybody’s looking at me.
 I hate this school.
 It was a stupid building anyway.”